elastic/package-spec/README.md

 * Other
   * fields.yml

 The special asset `fields.yml` is used to generate out of a single definition Elasticsearch Index Templates and Kibana index patterns.
-The exact definition can be found in the package spec.
+The exact definition can be found in the Package Spec.

 # Specification Format